YimingQiao/BlitzDB/README.md

 BlitzDB
 =====

-BlitzDB the prototype of an in-memory OLTP database containing Blitzcrank, it is based on [Silo](http://people.csail.mit.edu/stephentu/papers/silo.pdf).
+BlitzDB is an in-memory database prototype of using Blitzcrank for storage, it is based on [Silo](http://people.csail.mit.edu/stephentu/papers/silo.pdf).

 Build
 -----